Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium Quantum Sensing: Second Order Quantum Phase Transition

-where $\eta$ is the scaling exponent of the long-range correlation function of the order parameter, as defined by $\langle \sigma_i^x \sigma_{i+r}^x\rangle \propto r^{2-d-\eta}$, at critical point for a $d$-dimensional model, and $d_m = \min (d,d_c)$, with upper critical dimension $d_c = 3$ for the transverse field Ising chain.
+where $\eta$ is the scaling exponent of the long-range correlation function of the order parameter, as defined by $\langle \hat{\sigma}_i^x \hat{\sigma}_{i+r}^x\rangle \propto r^{2-d-\eta}$, at critical point for a $d$-dimensional model, and $d_m = \min (d,d_c)$, with upper critical dimension $d_c = 3$ for the transverse field Ising chain.
 The results, plotted in Fig.~\ref{Fig_frerot_qcm}, attest that sub-shot-noise scaling is indeed achievable with such probes.
+Similar results have also been found in Ref.~\cite{li2024quantum} in which interferometric quantum-enhanced sensitivity, using the critical ground state of a many-body system, can be exploited for detecting quantum phase transitions.

 The second approach, which is the main topic of this section, is that of Hamiltonian parameter estimation, where the many-body ground state is directly measured to gain access to the physical parameter in question.
 In the thermodynamic limit, where the system size $N{\rightarrow}\infty$, the QFI diverges~\cite{venuti2007quantum,schwandt2009quantum,albuquerque2010quantum,gritsev2009universal, gu2008fidelity,greschner2013fidelity}